mhaywardhill/Redshift-DWH-ETL/README.md

-#  ETL pipeline, S3 to Redshift
+# S3 to Redshift ETL pipeline

 Build an ETL pipeline that extracts data from S3, stages it in Redshift, and then transforms the data into a set of dimensional tables ready for analytics.